 Your CRM software works because it provides insight into the customer data you collect.
-If your data is bad — corrupt, outdated, or just incorrect — there’s nothing that the CRM can do to make it useful.
+The CRM cannot make bad — corrupt, outdated, or just incorrect — data useful.
 To get meaningful results, your data needs to be as pristine and complete as possible.
 Before you start your CRM project, make sure your data — and the methods you use to collect it — are in the best shape possible.

-It’s not always the CRM itself that causes CRM failure.
+The CRM is not always the reason for why a CRM fails.
 Sometimes, the CRM’s data sources are to blame.
 A good example of this is incomplete or incorrectly entered customer data, which can make employees skeptical about the information in the CRM.
 If the wrong names or phone numbers are tied to prospect data, for instance, it’s not hard to see why a salesperson would be reluctant to rely on the CRM to make sales calls.
 If there’s a problem with how the data is getting into the system — poor data entry training, for instance — nothing you can do to the CRM itself will address this.
-Instead, workers need to be retrained using best practices.
+Instead, you need to retrain workers using best practices.

 Every department in your company plays a vital role in the overall success of the business.
 At the same time, these departments also have their own priorities, considerations, and ideas about how to tackle any given problem.
 When a project comes along that crosses through multiple departments — like a new CRM — one of the biggest hurdles to success is often getting these teams on the same page to reach a mutually beneficial solution.
 This often often means breaking down departmental barriers, freeing data from dedicated department silos, and creating uniform (or at least consistent) processes for accessing and using customer information.
 Your business and tech teams may need to work together in new ways to make sure that everyone is getting the most from CRM software.

 From in-house office assistants to field sales agents, everyone the company will need to upload data to the CRM at some point.
 The processes for getting that data into the CRM, however, may be completely different depending on the use case.
-This needs to be reflected within the CRM interface, and it also needs to be supported by both adequate user training and documentation.
+Reflect this process within the CRM interface.
+Additionally, you need to support it with both adequate user training and documentation.
 When this support isn’t available, the CRM soon stops being effective.
 To get the most out of the CRM, each team member needs to fully understand their specific use case.

 A CRM system should ebb and flow with your business.
 A great CRM isn’t the result of a single, perfectly executed implementation.
-Instead, it’s created by ongoing refinements, revisions, and expansions.
+Instead, ongoing refinements, revisions, and expansions lead to success.
 The CRM is never “perfect” because your business is always changing.
-If your CRM is failing, it might simply need to be updated and given a little room to grow.
+If your CRM is failing, it might need an update so it has room to grow.
 At the same time, a great implementation partner won’t abandon the project when the CRM is finally up and running.
 Instead, they will check in with you regularly, providing the ideas and support you need to keep the CRM healthy.

 A CRM system can catapult your company’s efficiency if you implement it properly.
 The best way to do that is to partner with a customer relationship management software expert to ensure you are engaging your employees and getting the most from your investment.

 Looking for a CRM implementation partner?
+Don’t wait until your CRM fails.
 Intelestream is here to help.
 Call us at 800-391-4055 or contact us today!